Similar Articles

 The Archetype of the Buddha

 The archetype of the Buddha has a long history, longer than that of the Christian Christ.
 It has a different emphasis than Christ however, although there are similarities.
-In general the Buddha depicts the going beyond self into the void, the letting go of ego into the reality of what lies beyond it, rather than the movement toward a belief system or a historical character.
+In general the Buddha depicts the going beyond self into the void, the letting go of ego into the reality of what lies beyond it, rather than the movement toward a belief system or a historical character, or the survival of death.

-Also, because of his life story, a story that is confirmed, we learn of how a real historical character, Siddartha, sets out on a search for a way beyond pain and death.
+Also, because of his life story, a story that is confirmed, unlike the Christian myths surrounding Jesus, tells of how Siddhartha sets out on a search for a way beyond pain and death.
 The search is long but he finds what is sought in enlightenment and becomes the Buddha.
 In a similar way Jesus becomes the Christ at baptism.

 Therefore the Buddha archetype holds in it the strength, persistence and way of searching for and finding a way beyond the limitations of self.
 The archetype is enormously powerful and can be seen as active in countless people’s lives living today.